balcilar/Stereo-Camera-Calibration-Orthogonal-Planes/README.md

 > plot(spx,spy,'b-','linewidth',4);
   ```

 We know all rotations and translation. also we know the query point on the left is on y=0 plane.
 Within th eepipolar line we know that query points on that line, but can we calculate its exact position?.
 Within the knowledge of that point is on y=0 plane, we can do it.
-Suppose *H=K1*[R1 T1]* and it is 3x4 matrix. we assume all elemen of H is h11 , h12 ..to h34.
+Suppose *H=K1x[R1 T1]* and H is 3x4 matrix. we assume all elemen of H is h11 , h12 ..to h34.
 So if query point location is [X;0;Z] we can write following equation.

 *λ[218;398;1]=Hx[X;0;Z;1]*